 Will I need stitches after my baby is born?

 Again, every woman is different in how her body responds to childbirth.
 Some women’s perineum (the skin between the vagina and anus) does tear while they’re pushing.
 But it’s not something you’ll feel.
 Your doctor or midwife will also be conscience of your perineum.
 Listen to their voice as your baby crowns.
 They will calmly guide you with pushing and that will help reduce the chances of a tear, or the severity of a tear.

 Your care team is there to help with whatever happens during labor, so if you do tear, they’ll be prepared and will stitch you up when the moment is right.
 And chances are, that moment will be when you’re holding your beautiful new baby—which is the reason your body has been working so hard!

-If you have other questions on your mind about giving birth, I encourage you to talk to a nurse or your midwife or doctor.
+If you have other questions on your mind about giving birth, I encourage you to talk to your midwife or doctor.
+You can also check in with a nurse at the birth center where you’ll be delivering.
+At Regions Hospital where I work, we invite moms-to-be to take a free tour of our Birth Center – and encourage them to bring along any questions they might have.
 The less worried you feel going into childbirth, the more relaxed your body will be and the smoother the process will go.